athinanyen/Web-Developmet/README.md

 * Border radius = a CSS property that is used to define the roundness of the corner of an elements border. (border-radius: 10px;)

+* Text wrap = it adjust to fit text in specified boundarys.

+* Text transform = makes your text upper or lower case.

+* Background Gradiend = its background color with gradient.

+*

 ### css